beezy-dev/verbose-couscous/docs/pancake/phase1.md

 # Phase 1
 Discover the basics of software architecture on a microcontroller compared to a single-board computer or standard computer.
-This phase will introduce a first software iteration to remotely control the robot from a simple web page.
+This phase will introduce a first software iteration to remotely control the UGV from a simple web page.

 The code provides the following features:
 - connection to a pre-defined wireless network
 - serve a web page to drive the rover (forward, backward, left, right, stop)
 - detecting minerals of interests (optional)

-This first phase will provide an usable robot and exposing a series of flaws.
+This first phase will provide an usable UGV and exposing a series of flaws.

 ## Workspace